Emergent SU(N) symmetry in disordered SO(N) spin chains

 where $\hat{O}_{i,i+1}^{\left(1\right)}=\mathbf{L}_{i}\cdot\mathbf{L}_{i+1}$ and $\hat{O}_{i,i+1}^{\left(2\right)}=\mathbf{L}_{i}\cdot\mathbf{L}_{i+1}+\frac{2}{N-2}\left(\mathbf{L}_{i}\cdot\mathbf{L}_{i+1}\right)^{2}$.

 We choose a parametrization of Eq.~\eqref{eq:Hamilt} in terms of the polar coordinates $\left(r_{i},\theta_{i}\right)$ in the $\left(K_{i}^{\left(1\right)},K_{i}^{\left(2\right)}\right)$ plane, so that $\tan\theta_{i}\equiv K_{i}^{\left(2\right)}/K_{i}^{\left(1\right)}$.
-For simplicity, we focus on random couplings $K_{i}^{\left(1\right)}$ and $K_{i}^{\left(2\right)}$\emph{ with a fixed ratio throughout the chain}, i.e., $\theta_{i}=\theta\ \forall i$ (the general case is discussed in the accompanying paper~\citep{QuitoLopes2016PRB}).
+For simplicity, we focus on random couplings $K_{i}^{\left(1\right)}$ and $K_{i}^{\left(2\right)}$ \emph{with a fixed ratio throughout the chain}, i.e., $\theta_{i}=\theta\ \forall i$ (the general case is discussed elsewhere~\cite{QuitoLopes2016PRB}).
 In the regime of strong disorder, RSPs are found at low energies.
-The phase is determined by $\theta$, as displayed in a circle, see Fig.~\ref{fig:Full-phase}.
-The basins of attraction, delineated by the colors and arrows in Fig.~\ref{fig:Full-phase}, are found via a strong-disorder renormalization group (SDRG) treatment~\cite{madasgupta,madasguptahu,fisher94-xxz,fishertransising2}.
+The phase is determined by $\theta$, as displayed in a circle, see Fig.~\hyperref[fig:Full-phase]{\ref{fig:Full-phase}(a)}.
+The basins of attraction, delineated by the colors and arrows, are found via a strong-disorder renormalization group (SDRG) treatment~\cite{madasgupta,madasguptahu,fisher94-xxz,fishertransising2,igloi-review,*igloi-monthus-review2}.
 The green and blue regions are both characterized by \emph{infinite effective disorder} at long length scales~\cite{fisher94-xxz}.
-More interestingly, both the blue and the green regions of Fig.\ref{fig:Full-phase} correspond to phases with emergent SU(N) symmetry.
+More interestingly, both the blue and the green regions of Fig.~\hyperref[fig:Full-phase]{\ref{fig:Full-phase}(a)} correspond to phases with emergent SU($N$) symmetry.